 If you need, you can assign shortcuts to these actions.
 Refer to Configuring keyboard shortcuts for details.

 You can search for the recent and recently edited files with the Recent Files popup.

 To open the Recent Files popup with the list of recent files, press Ctrl+E.

 To see only the recently edited files, press Ctrl+E again or select the Show changed only checkbox.

 To search for items in the popup, start typing the search query.
 RubyMine displays the results based on your search.

 Find recent locations

-You can check your recently visited or changed code locations using the Recent Locations popup.
+You can also check your recently viewed or changed code using the Recent Locations popup.